blurrycontour/zuul-gerrit/doc/source/reference/job_def.rst

       the working directory for the job.
 Speculative merging and cross-repo dependencies will be honored.

+      This attribute is subject to inheritance and overriding, so only the final value is used.

       The format for this attribute is either a list of strings or dictionaries.
 Strings are interpreted as project names, dictionaries, if used, may have the following attributes: